sassendes/k3s-platform/README.md

 # k3s-platform

 A small managed-hosting platform on a two-node Kubernetes cluster.
-It runs a real application with a database, watches itself, backs itself up, and heals itself when something dies.
-You declare the state you want in YAML and the cluster spends the rest of its life making reality match.
+It runs a real application with a database, watches itself, backs itself up.

-It runs on the same idea every large infrastructure runs on: reconciliation.
-Google open-sourced Kubernetes in 2014 out of their internal Borg system, and the core of it is a control loop that continuously drives the cluster toward a declared desired state.
-Nothing here is clicked into place by hand.
-Every component is a file, and the files are the system.

 ## What it is

 Bare-metal Proxmox host, two Debian VMs, k3s across both: one control-plane, one